Segments Turning Red or Purple on Christmas Cactus

 Prevention

-- Recognize mild reddening as often a normal, harmless response rather than a problem requiring action
+- Recognize mild, edge-only reddening on otherwise firm segments as often a normal, harmless response that doesn't require intervention

 Quick Summary